Review of Amazon Mechanical Turk

 The system is open to anyone to become a requester (the people who provide the HITs) The requester puts money into an account with Amazon, the worker is paid when the submitted HIT is approved, AMT collects a 10% commission on the rewards of a HIT, it’s the requester that pays AMT the worker receives the announced reward in total.

 There is a large variety of HITS and the amount paid for the different hits also varies greatly.
-Requesters can require Workers to meet certain criteria or have certain Qualifications in order to work on their HITs.
+Requesters can require Workers to meet certain criteria or have certain Qualifications to work on their HITs.

 Here is an example of the type of tasks that might be available.